kermitt2/datastet/Readme.md

 This is originally a fork from [dataseer-ml](https://github.com/dataseer/dataseer-ml).
 This extended version aims at identifying every mentions of datasets in scientific documents, including implicit mentions of datasets (introduction of data created/used in the research work, but not named) and explicitly named dataset.

 Most of the datasets discussed in scientific articles are actually not named, but these data are part of the disclosed scientific work and should be shared properly to meet the [FAIR](https://en.wikipedia.org/wiki/FAIR_data) requirements.
-Named dataset are useful to evaluate the impact of a datasets in other research works.
+Named dataset are particularly useful to evaluate the impact of a datasets in other research works and to credit researchers developing datasets as valuable scientific contributions (beyond just scholar publications).

 Mentions of dataset are characterized automatically as _used_ or not in the research work described in the scientific document, _created_ and _shared_.
 The identified datasets are further classified in a hierarchy of dataset types, these data types being directly derived from MeSH.